Blog · Analysis · Last reviewed June 23, 2026

 A Governance Standard

 For auto claims, the older claims rules still matter.
-The NAIC Unfair Property/Casualty Claims Settlement Practices Model Regulation includes standards for automobile settlements and says that when partial losses are settled on an insurer's written estimate, the estimate must be reasonable, allow repairs in a workmanlike manner, and be supplied to the insured.
-It also addresses what happens when the insured obtains a higher written estimate.
+The NAIC Unfair Property/Casualty Claims Settlement Practices Model Regulation includes file-documentation standards that permit reconstruction of claim activity.
+It also includes automobile-settlement standards: when partial losses are settled on an insurer's written estimate, the estimate must be reasonable, allow repairs in a workmanlike manner, and be supplied to the insured; the model regulation also addresses the insured's higher written estimate and total-loss documentation.
 A photo-derived estimate does not escape those obligations because it arrived through software.

-California's Department of Insurance warned in Bulletin 2022-5 that insurance uses of algorithms, big data, and AI can reduce transparency and create risks of bias or unfair discrimination, including in claims handling.
-Adverse insurance actions need lawful reasons, not technical mystique.
+California's Department of Insurance warned in Bulletin 2022-5 that insurance uses of AI, algorithms, and big data can reduce transparency and create risks of bias or unfair discrimination, including when processing claims or investigating suspected fraud.
+The bulletin is California-specific, but the governance lesson is general: a neutral-looking image workflow can still create unfair results if it sorts people through proxies, incomplete records, or opaque escalation paths.

 What This Changes